I'd Rather Die Than Feel This

 So as I watch and read the national dialogue about Robin Williams’ suicide this week, I understand and I don’t.
 I understand the part of him who was suffering and chose death over feeling what he was feeling.
 I don’t understand what, if anything, could have been done to prevent it, and whether that’s even important.

-Although I’m pleased to see that significant topics like mental health and suicide are being discussed publicly, I can’t help but think that there is something more basic, more general, that touches every one of us that isn’t being said.
+Although I’m pleased to see public discussion on significant topics like mental health and suicide, I can’t help but think that there is something more basic, more general, that touches every one of us that isn’t being said.
 And that is just how ill-versed we are as a culture in feeling, and in particular feeling things that are uncomfortable.
-Even more so, feeling things that are sickeningly painful or terrifying or heartbreaking.
+Even more so, feeling things that are sickeningly relentless.

 Please understand, I’m talking about those of us who are privileged.
 We do have a home and food to eat.
 We do have a great network of friends and family.
 We aren’t in an abusive relationship.
 We don’t have clinical depression.
 We’re not enslaved.
 We don’t live in a sickeningly war-laden country.